-Verifying or checking equipment operational status by means of manufacturer operating procedures

 - a.
-Establishing the test environment or the special environment required to perform the test - b.
-Initiating and completing operating modes or conditions necessary to evaluate the specific performance characteristic under test - c.
-Measuring and recording the value or range of values for the characteristic to be tested, demonstrating expected performance levels - d.
-Verifying, as above, that the equipment is still in normal condition and status after all required measurements have been obtained - e.
-Confirming that documentation submitted by the manufacturer corresponds to the actual configuration and operation of the system f.
-Confirming that documented manufacturer practices for quality assurance and configuration management comply with the Guidelines and the Quality and Configuration Manual.
+Verifying or checking equipment operational status by means of manufacturer operating procedures - b.Establishing the test environment or the special environment required to perform the test - c.
+Initiating and completing operating modes or conditions necessary to evaluate the specific performance characteristic under test - d.Measuring and recording the value or range of values for the characteristic to be tested, demonstrating expected performance levels - e.
+Verifying, as above, that the equipment is still in normal condition and status after all required measurements have been obtained - f.
+Confirming that documentation submitted by the manufacturer corresponds to the actual configuration and operation of the system - g.Confirming that documented manufacturer practices for quality assurance and configuration management comply with the Guidelines and the Quality and Configuration Manual